tofu99/GR-2.28.2020/Russian Roulete RPG system rules.md

 When a player makes a character sheet, obviously it is unfair to allow them to have infinite total skill points, so when they first make their characters, they get a total of thirty-six points to spend on whatever skills they so desire.
 If you are the DM, you can decide how many new skill points your players get to spend and when they get to spend them.
+When creating skills, the player must add descriptors to the skill.
+These descriptors are used for flavoring's sake, and also to act as valuable reference tools for effects like debuffs from poison.

+### Example Keywords

 ### Conditional Skills